pbower/uts-image-processing/README.md

 	* Running a python script to automatically download 100 images of the characters with the lowest training sample sizes from Google Images <em>(included in Dev Tools folder)</em>
 	* For images that needed more training data than Google had available (e.g. Milhouse), resample them by flipping them on the horizontal axis using Bash
 	* Organise them into the image naming conventions using Bash
-6. Re-Ran training on several parameters.
+6. Re-ran training on several parameters.
 Original ones produced the best results -> <em>95.3% Acc.</em>

 #### To replicate this these results, run the algorithm 'as-is' without training.
 One can also refer to the 'saved_results' folder for output images.